rptb1/tammy-norie/plan/unsinkability.rst

 3. Requirements
 ===============

+_`.requirements`: The requirements section defines what would achieve the `.goals`_ in a measurable way, but does *not* presuppose *how* to achieve them.
+They can be used to evaluate whether a design and implementation are successful.

 _`.req.haven`

-  Boat remains a safe haven in the case of a hole in the hull which can't be fixed for days.
+  Boat remains a safe haven in the case of a hole in the hull which can't be fixed for many days.
+[Ref to Adrift for 72 days.]

 _`.req.chop`